joshbegley/nyt-latest/previous.md

 `In a social media post, the far-right Georgia congresswoman called on Senate Republicans to eliminate the filibuster, lowering the threshold on future legislation to a simple majority.`\
 https://nytimes.com/2025/10/03/us/politics/marjorie-taylor-greene-shutdown.html

-**2 Teen Girls Were Run Over on Their Way to Get Ice Cream.
-Was It Murder?**\
+**2 Teen Girls Died In a Hit-And-Run.
+Another Teen Faces Murder Charges.**\
-`Residents of a small New Jersey town mourned the deaths of the 17-year-old friends as a third teenager was charged with hitting them intentionally at 70 miles per hour.`\
+`The 17-year-old friends in a small New Jersey town were killed on their way to get ice cream.
+Prosecutors said the crash was intentional.`\
 https://nytimes.com/2025/10/03/nyregion/hit-and-run-deaths-girls-new-jersey.html

 **Pressure's on Cubs, Brewers with NLCS berth at stake.
 But who's feeling it more?**\